 Community-Based Federal Work-Study Program

-The Community-Based Federal Work-Study Program allows for local non-profit agencies to partner with the Civic Engagement and Career Development Center to create off-campus work locations for students that have been granted federal financial aid in the form of a Work-Study position.
+The Community-Based Federal Work-Study Program allows for local non-profit agencies to partner with the Civic Engagement Center to create off-campus work locations for students that have been granted federal financial aid in the form of a Work-Study position.
 Community Partners are selected in June/July, and are kept on file for one academic year.
 The Community-Based Work-Study Program Community Partner applications are currently not being accepted; however, below is further information on becoming a Community-Based Work-Study Program Partner.

 - Complete a Community-Based Work-Study Program Partner application